Over the past few weeks we’ve been busy reviewing the NHS Sickle Cell and Thalassaemia (SCT) Screening Programme standards.

 We’re now asking for help from all our stakeholders to make sure they are fit for purpose.

-- Please open and review the draft revised standards by clicking here.
+- Please open and review the draft revised standards.

 - Please then complete our consultation survey.
 The consultation will be open for 6 weeks until 9 September 2016.